 - An overall sense of lightness, calm, and inner peace

 I’d like to mention that I didn’t experience my first trauma release until I practiced yoga for several years.
-This could be because I didn’t know trauma release existed, and to be honest, it scared me the first time it happened.
-After a quick web search, I discovered this was healing progress.
+This could be because I didn’t know trauma release existed or that trauma lives in our bodies, and I wasn’t practicing yoga with this as my goal, it just happened.

-I welcome you to enter your yoga practice knowing a trauma release might happen and you’re not doing anything wrong if you don’t experience one.
+I welcome you to enter your yoga practice knowing a trauma release might or might not happen and you’re not doing anything wrong if you don’t experience one.
 You may have nothing to release that day, hold more stress and can’t settle into your practice, or other reasons.

 How To Promote Trauma Release During Your Yoga Practice